k8snetworkplumbingwg/bond-cni/README.md

 - name (string, required): the name of the network
 - type (string, required): &quot;bond&quot;
-- ifname (string, optional): name of the bond interface
 - miimon (int, required): specifies the arp link monitoring frequency in milliseconds
 - mtu (int, optional): the mtu of the bond.
 Default is 1500.
 - failOverMac (int, optional): specifies the failOverMac setting for the bond.
 Should be set to 1 for active-backup bond modes.
 Default is 0.